 The good news is that couriers like UPS and FedEx have a truly comprehensive global network.
 This is usually fast and reliable, unless over-zealous customs officials decide to intervene.

 Outside the UK, we’ll always quote a delivery charge on a case-by-case basis.

 Receiving your Goods

 When you get your delivery it is your responsibility to check the goods before you sign.
 In the unlikely event that there is visible damage you must get the courier to log this or you must sign as damaged.
 If external damage is not visible but damage is noticed when you open the packing you must report this to us immediately and certainly within 3 working days.
 Please take photos of the packaging, the labels and the damage and e-mail them across to us along with a detailed description of what has happened.

 If you do not inspect and report a problem immediately, it is impossible to know whether a problem arose in transit or after delivery.
-Sometimes fabric may not be used by a curtain maker or upholsterer for weeks after delivery.
-In this situation any claim for replacement/repair may be unsuccessful unless any problem is identified on delivery.
+Sometimes fabric may not be used by a curtain maker or upholsterer for weeks after delivery and it may be stored in uncontrolled circumstances.
+In this situation any claim for replacement/repair will be unsuccessful unless any problem is identified immediately on delivery.

 Export & Tax

 We normally charge UK VAT (currently 20%) on all our prices where delivery is in the UK and the EU.
 (There are certain exceptions.)
 To other countries we do not charge VAT but it becomes your responsibility to pay local taxes and import duty if applicable.
 In certain circumstances we will charge you UK VAT and then refund it to you once we have documentary “proof of export” to a location outside the EU.

 Wallpaper is usually shipped in cardboard boxes holding up to a dozen rolls.
 These can be up to 70cm long and weigh up to ~15kg.
 Some panel style wallpapers come in tubes up to 150cm long.